ringcentral/ringcentral-extensible/README.md

 ### Regenerate code using latest swagger spec

-Get latest swagger spec [here](https://github.com/ringcentral/RingCentral.Net/blob/master/code-generator/rc-platform.yml).

-Make a copy of the `code-generator/.env.sample` file and name it `code-generator/.env`, edit it to specify path to swagger spec file.
+Make a copy of the `packages/core/.env.sample` file and name it `packages/core/.env`, edit it to specify path to swagger spec file.

 ```
 yarn generate